-Around 900 BCE, a mysterious group of
+Around 900 BCE, a new group of

 people arrived on the Italian peninsula.
 Nobody knows where they come

-The Etruscans organized their towns
+Like the Greeks, the Etruscans organized their towns

 together in a league - the Etruscan League.

 cooperated in trade and in war, although sometimes they fought each

 other.
 Their trade routes included a small town on the Tiber

 river, the village of Rome.
 The Romans were Latins, not

 Etruscans, and were not a member of the Etruscan League.

 However, in the early days of Rome, when Rome was a kingdom, the Romans did have many Etruscan